Chapter 36: Trail of Blood

 Cosmo covered her mouth with her jacket to avoid the smell.
 The more the flower girl saw, the more she had to fight against the overwhelming urge to turn around and run away from it all.
 She shrunk away from the mess of life fluids dripping off of the twisted metal and her hands were white from holding her staff in a bone-crushing grip.

-Green XIII stepped forward and inspected the holding tank, his stony face stark and impassive.
-Cosmo couldn’t tell if he was alarmed at the sight or not. “…Most interesting,” he commented to the group, his words slow and meticulous.
+Green XIII stepped forward and inspected the holding tank, her stony face stark and impassive.
+Cosmo couldn’t tell if she was alarmed at the sight or not. “…Well, isn’t this interesting?” she commented to the group, her words slow and meticulous.
 “It seems that the blood originates here.
 The trail then travels to our cells, returns to this point and then finally goes towards the lift in the back.”

 “So, again, WHY did it come to our cells?”
 Bark asked, tugging on his cap.
 “And why didn’t it enter?
 I mean, it’s weird?”
 Cosmo noticed that his hand was trembling.
 Whether it was from fright or from adrenaline, she wasn’t sure.